quintoandar/hive-metastore-client/thrift_files/readme.md

 Some auto-generated code from Thrift communication with Hive Metastore can be changed to provide more features, thus allowing a more customized integration.

-The following PR's change the Thrift base files and **need to be re-written** in case of re-generation by the previous steps:
+The following PRs change the Thrift base files and **need to be re-written** in case of re-generation by the previous steps:
 - So far no PR manually changing base files were deployed.